Edu-p/WhichProperty/README.md

 |After          | 5629          | 6 days         |

-Our full original dataset contains records for 21,000 properties.
-Suppose we are going to analyze all of them and decide which ones to buy, our result achieved a profit of 23% in relation to the properties purchased, which is higher than the 10% to 15% that is usually obtained in a property sale.
-Thus, translating to commercial numbers.
+Our full original dataset contains records for **21k** properties.
+Suppose we are going to analyze all of them and decide which ones to buy, our result achieved a profit of 23% in relation to the properties purchased, which is higher than ≅15% that is usually obtained in a property sale.
+Thus, translating to commercial numbers. ( [Reference](https://smallbusiness.chron.com/reasonable-profit-margin-17989.html) )

 |                        | Profit            |Percentage         |
 |:-----------------------|------------------:|------------------:|